awsdocs/amazon-fsx-windows-user-guide/doc_source/using-file-shares.md

 1. For **Drive**, choose a drive letter\.

-1. For **Folder**, enter the file system DNS name and the share name\.
-You can find the DNS name in the Amazon FSx console, [https://console\.aws\.amazon\.com/fsx/](https://console.aws.amazon.com/fsx/), **Windows File Server > Network & Security** section, or in the response of CreateFileSystem or DescribeFileSystems API command\.
+1. For **Folder**, enter either the file system's DNS name or a DNS alias associated with the file system, and the share name\.
+You can find the file system's DNS name and any associated DNS aliases in the Amazon FSx console, [https://console\.aws\.amazon\.com/fsx/](https://console.aws.amazon.com/fsx/), **Windows File Server > Network & security** section, or in the response of the [https://docs.aws.amazon.com/fsx/latest/APIReference/API_CreateFileSystem.html](https://docs.aws.amazon.com/fsx/latest/APIReference/API_CreateFileSystem.html) or [https://docs.aws.amazon.com/fsx/latest/APIReference/API_DescribeFileSystems.html](https://docs.aws.amazon.com/fsx/latest/APIReference/API_DescribeFileSystems.html) API operations\.
+For more information on using DNS aliases, see [Managing DNS aliases](managing-dns-aliases.md)\.
    + For a Single AZ file system joined to an AWS Managed Microsoft Active Directory, the DNS name looks like this:

      ```